Note: Read my breakdown of the burger's components to see how I came up with this recipe.

 - 1/4 teaspoon paprika

 - Pinch cayenne pepper

-Place feed shaft, blade, and 1/4-inch die of meat grinder in freezer until well-chilled.
+For the Burgers: Place feed shaft, blade, and 1/4-inch die of meat grinder in freezer until well-chilled.
 Meanwhile, place meat chunks on rimmed baking sheet, leaving space between each piece and place in freezer for 10 minutes until meat is firm, but not frozen.

 Open buns but do not split hinge.
-Brush lightly with butter, then place under broiler or in toaster oven until golden brown, about 1 minute.
-Spread 1 tablespoon Shack Sauce on top half of each bun (for true authenticity, squirt out of squeeze bottle into three lines, three passes on each line).
+Brush lightly with butter, then toast under broiler or in toaster oven until golden brown, about 1 minute.
+Spread 1 tablespoon (15ml) Shack Sauce on top half of each bun (for true authenticity, squirt out of squeeze bottle into three lines, three passes on each line).
 Place 1 leaf lettuce and 2 slices tomato on top half of each bun.

 Using wadded-up paper towel, rub inside of heavy-bottomed 12-inch skillet with 1/2 teaspoon vegetable oil, then place over medium-high heat until just beginning to smoke.
 Season 2 beef pucks on top side with salt and pepper, then place, seasoned side down, in skillet.
 Using back of heavy, flat spatula, press down on beef pucks firmly to form 4-inch round patties.
 Season top side with salt and pepper.
 Cook until crisp brown crust has formed, about 2 minutes.

 Carefully scrape patties from skillet, and flip.
 Immediately top each patty with 1 slice American cheese.
 Cook until cheese is melted, about 1 minute longer.
 Transfer patties to burger bun bottoms, and close sandwiches.
 Wipe out skillet and repeat cooking process with remaining 2 beef pucks.
 Serve immediately.